karlo-babic/paradigms-py/1-Introduction-to-Programming-Concepts.md

 - **Explicit State:** Memory that persists between function calls.
 - **Objects and Classes:** Bundling state and behavior together (**encapsulation**).

-This model is powerful for representing real-world entities that have a history—a bank account, a user session, a game character.
+This model is powerful for representing real-world entities that have a history - a bank account, a user session, a game character.
 The challenge here is managing how and when the state changes.

 ### 3. The Concurrent World
 This is the world of time and interaction.
 Its concepts include: